We are proud to work alongside tauira of all ages from various schools in our community.

 In addition to our main education programme, there are other opportunities to get involved with Halo Whakatāne.

-One such initiative is our annual DOMP Comp (Destruction of Moth Plant) annually held in Term 2.
+One such initiative is our annual DOMP Comp (Destruction of Moth Plant Competition) held in Term 2.
 This competition aims to empower tamariki by showcasing their potential impact on the environment and their capacity to drive change.

 We deliver learning about pest plant species and their negative impact on our environment in a fun way, and invite all local kura to take part.
-After a very successful first year collecting over 13,000 moth plant pods, we are excited for 2024... watch this space!
+After a very successful first year collecting over 13,000 moth plant pods in 2023, students more than doubled their haul in 2024, removing over 36,000 pods from our community!

 If you’re looking for a more local and low-key approach, we also run short sessions at Ōtamakaokao (Awatapu Lagoon).
 These sessions cover a wide array of learning outcomes and focus on practical skills, enabling participants to observe the natural wildlife in this serene space.